-Emergency Management Program
+Emergency & Continuity Management Program

-Pembina's Emergency Management Program ("EMP") enables Pembina to conduct its activities and operations in a manner consistent with Pembina's commitment to protecting the health and safety of workers and the public and safeguarding the environment affected by its activities.
+Pembina's Emergency & Continuity Management Program ("ECMP") enables Pembina to conduct its activities and operations in a manner consistent with Pembina's commitment to protecting the health and safety of workers and the public and safeguarding the environment affected by its activities.

-The EMP aims to reduce conditions that could adversely affect the safety of workers or the public, the environment, or property during an emergency through the development of standards and processes specific to emergency management activities, including prevention, preparedness, response and recovery.
-Furthermore, the EMP addresses regulatory expectations, industry standards and best practices for:
+The ECMP aims to reduce conditions that could adversely affect the safety of workers or the public, the environment, or property during an emergency through the development of standards and processes specific to emergency and business continuity management activities, including prevention, preparedness, response and recovery.
+Furthermore, the ECMP addresses regulatory expectations, industry standards and best practices for: